 The Small Yellow Underwing is a very elusive species.
 It is fast flying, small and easily overlooked on flowery meadows in May.
-Apart from one record from Warton Crag, the meadow at the bottom of Gait Barrows is its only known site.
+Save for one record from Warton Crag, the only known sites are the meadow at the bottom of Gait Barrows and Leighton Beck meadows at SD 483780.
 It occurs here in very small numbers.